Ray Fairfield 1967

 Bob neither encountered nor saw any signs of anti-aircraft fire, that

-Thanks to Roger Porteous and Ray Fairfield for additional information
+Thanks to Roger Porteous, Ray Fairfield and Donna Esposito for additional information.

 Are you a relative or associated with any person mentioned?